 Now, however, it seems as if the Machaviestad people face an immediate future of destruction as a community and economic disaster.
-Their heroic struggle against the SA government for 70 years while in Machaviestad and 14 years while in Rooigrond, Bophuthatswana is about to end - they have become victims of two governments the Republic of South Africa and Bophuthatswana.
+Their heroic struggle against the SA government for 70 years while in Machaviestad and 14 years while in Rooigrond, Bophuthatswana is about to end - they have become victims of two governments - the Republic of South Africa and Bophuthatswana.

-Moroka, a famous Tswana chief in the Matlwang area (the early name for Machaviestad), near Potchefstroom in the Western Transvaal.
+The Machaviestad people have ancient historical roots in the area.
+They stem from the Modiboa clan of the Barolong tribe of the Tswana-speaking people.
+They originate from Moroka, a famous Tswana chief in the Matlwang area (the early name for Machaviestad), near Potchefstroom in the Western Transvaal.
 When Moroka left Matlwang and settled at Thaba Nchu in the Orange Free State, some of the clan stayed at Matlwang under his brother, Ntsinogang.